 - Prepare batter in a large bowl and dip cauliflower pieces in batter until completely covered

-- Place cauliflower on parchment lined cookie sheet and bake for 20 minutes
+- Place the cauliflower pieces on a parchment-lined cookie sheet and bake for 20 minutes

-- Place all sauce ingredients except corn starch and water in a medium-sized saucepan and bring to a simmer.
+- Place all sauce ingredients except arrowroot and water in a medium-sized saucepan and bring to a simmer.

-- Mix cornstarch and water to make a slurry and add to sauce to thicken
+- Mix arrowroot and water to make a slurry and add to sauce to thicken

 - Add mushrooms to a Wok or large pan and stir fry in a little veggie broth until softened

-- When cauliflower is done, stir them into stir-fry and add sauce.
+- When the cauliflower pieces are baked, stir them into the stir-fry and add sauce.

 - Stir well until everything is completely coated and simmer for a few minutes until heated through.